MrME-CodeSmith/Markulator/README.md

 ## Features
 - Track credits for each module
 - Weighted average calculation with credits displayed in a carousel on the overview screen
+- Optional Google sign-in to sync modules with Firestore
+- Automatically pulls newer module data from Firestore when available